Zhanghao1999math/homepage/README.md

 ## Seminar
 - (2022.1-2022.6) [Topological quantum field theory](https://github.com/Zhanghao1999math/homepage/files/8449221/TQFT_seminar.pdf)
 > This is a reading seminar of topological quantum field theory at Tsinghua university.
-Please send me an e-mail if you are interested.
+Please send me an e-mail if you are interested.<br>

-> Reference: Vladimir G. Turaev.
+Reference: Vladimir G. Turaev.
 Quantum invariants of knots and 3-manifolds.
 - (2021.2-2021.5) Infinite dimensional Lie algebras
-> This is a reading seminar of Kac-Moody algebras at Nanjing University.
+> This is a reading seminar of Kac-Moody algebras at Nanjing University.<br>

-> Reference: Victor G. Kac.
+Reference: Victor G. Kac.
 Infinite dimensional Lie algebras.